-Recommendation: That a written explanation of the Review of the Council Tax Reduction Scheme be provided to the Committee.
-As part of the information to be provided, reassurance was sought by the Committee regarding individuals affected by the changes, ensuring they wouldn't fall into further debt or arrears during the process.
+As part of the information provided to scrutiny, reassurance was requested regarding individuals affected by the changes, ensuring they wouldn't fall into further debt or arrears during the process.
+This information was not needed immediately but should be included in the response back to the Overview and Scrutiny Committee (OSC).